aramille1/angular-talents-backend/README.md

 ## Email Configuration

 ### SMTP Configuration (Recommended)
-The application now supports email sending via SMTP, which is more reliable than the API method.
+The application supports email sending via SMTP, which is reliable and widely supported.

 Add the following to your `.env` file:
 ```